manat/subrelease-maven-plugin/README.md

 2. For each of dependency
   1. Verifies if this dependency has already been released
   2. Otherwise, performs a release
+  3. If release succeed, performs a deployment.
+If dependency's pom doesn't include a valid `<distributionManagement/> section`, this step will fail.
+If you cannot include the section, an alternative fix is to include altDeploymentRepository option when executing this command.
+See [performing the release guide](https://maven.apache.org/guides/mini/guide-releasing.html#Performing_the_release) for more details.
 3. Once all of the snapshot dependencies are released, the project's pom will be updated to use released version instead of SNAPSHOT for those belong to #2
 4. Commit change of pom

-Please note that **prepare** goal can be run repeatedly until #3 is satified.
+Please note that **prepare** goal can be run repeatedly until #3 is satisfied.

-### release

-This basically performs [release:prepare](http://maven.apache.org/maven-release/maven-release-plugin/prepare-mojo.html) of standard maven-release-plugin.
+#### Optional Parameters

+* **scmCommentPrefix** - The message prefix to use for all SCM changes.
+* **altDeploymentRepository** - Specifies an alternative repository to which the project artifacts should be deployed ( other than those specified in <distributionManagement> ).
+                            Format: `id::layout::url`.
+For example, `personal::default::file:///home/vader/.m2/repository`  .See [maven-deploy-plugin](https://maven.apache.org/plugins/maven-deploy-plugin/deploy-mojo.html#altDeploymentRepository) for clarification.

 ## Contribution